beegee-tokyo/SX126x-Arduino/README.md

 General info
 --------
 Arduino library for LoRa communication with Semtech SX126x chips.
-It is based on Semtech's SX126x libraries and adapted to the Arduino framework for ESP32 and nRF52832.
-It will not work with other uC's like AVR or Espressif 8266 (yet).
+It is based on Semtech's SX126x libraries and adapted to the Arduino framework for ESP32.
+ESP8266 and nRF52832.
+It will not work with other uC's like AVR.

 I stumbled over the [SX126x LoRa family](https://www.semtech.com/products/wireless-rf/lora-transceivers) in a customer project.
 The existing Arduino libraries for Semtech's SX127x family are unfortunately not working with this new generation LoRa chip.
 I found a usefull base library from Insight SIP which is based on the original Semtech SX126x library and changed it to work with the ESP32.
 For now the library is tested with an [eByte E22-900M22S](http://www.ebyte.com/en/product-view-news.aspx?id=437) module connected to an ESP32 and an [Insight SIP ISP4520](https://www.insightsip.com/products/combo-smart-modules/isp4520) which combines a Nordic nRF52832 and a Semtech SX1262 in one module